 This is one of the more interesting rides in EPCOT.
 It is almost completely educational, but still draws large crowds.
 Not very many rides can accomplish that.
 It’s also 2 rides that have been stitched together without any real story to connect them.

-Even though this ride doesn’t have any spectacular effects, it doesn’t have any cute Disney characters, it’s doesn’t even have a bunch of jokes to keep everyone entertained, it’s one of the best rides in EPCOT.
+Even though Living the Land doesn’t have any spectacular effects, it doesn’t have any cute Disney characters, it’s doesn’t even have a bunch of jokes to keep everyone entertained, it’s one of the best rides in EPCOT.

 Living with the Land

 Living with the Land is actually 2 rides in one.
 The first part of the rides takes you on a slow boat ride through a rain forest in the middle of a thunderstorm, a desert scene and the American prairie.
 What this has to do with the rest of the ride is really never explored, so Dad’s going to call it a preshow.